 NOTE: Longer dwell times in thicker samples can lead to excessive bleaching when z stacks are collected.

-Select Scan option on the instrument’s software and begin data collection.
+Select the Scan option on the instrument’s software and begin data collection.

 NOTE: If the instrument has multiple lasers, each can be optimized independently, and then ran simultaneously for multi-fluorescent images.